 NRF (Not Really Friends)

 “NRFs” or Not Really Friends are the relationships in our lives that are more difficult.
-Possibly they are nice sometimes and mean other times.
+Possibly, they are nice sometimes and mean other times.
 Or they leave you feeling uncomfortable being yourself.
 These relationships lack trust, so you may find yourself being careful about what you say.

 I’m not a fan of labels, but I thought it was necessary to describe these relationships.
 “Not Really Friends” works well because it simply describes what is going on.
 In these relationships, I encourage kids to be cautious and kind.
-Here we are practicing boundaries with kindness.
+Here, we are practicing boundaries with kindness.
 Everyone is growing and changing, especially during childhood and the teen years.
-These relationships may improve or change over time too.
+These relationships may improve or change over time, too.

 The Friendship Pyramid – In Summary

 Running up and down the sides of the Pyramid are the words “Change” and “Misunderstandings.”
-These words represent two important friendships truths.
+These words represent two important friendship truths.
 First, friendships naturally change over time.
 They wax and wane as people and life change.

 In summary, the Friendship Pyramid helps to remove some of the ambiguity in relationships.
 It also reminds kids what to look for in friendship and how to be a good friend.
-Kids (and adults) are works-in-progress.
+Kids (and adults) are works in progress.
 We are doing the best we can given our circumstances on any given day.
 Through our friendships, we grow, change, and learn to be our best selves.

 About Jessica Speer